wintermeyer/MiMiMi/README.md

 - Synchronized game state across all devices
 - Active games counter in footer

+### Word List Page
+- Browse all words from WortSchule database that have keywords and images
+- Visit `/list_words` to see the complete word collection with visuals
+- Each word displays its image and all associated keywords
+- Filter words by minimum number of keywords using the interactive slider
+- Slider range dynamically adjusts to the maximum keyword count in the database
+- Filtering correctly excludes orphaned keywords (keywords pointing to non-existent words)
+- Images are loaded through a proxy to avoid CORS issues

 ## 🎨 Design System

 The application uses a modern **glassmorphism design language** with: